 A Compelling Visitor Experience is Essential

-The architecture should create a set of spaces where visitors feel welcome, emotionally engaged, and intellectually inspired by every part of their visit.
+The architecture should create a set of spaces where visitors feel welcome, emotionally engaged, and intellectually in.
 A museum’s architecture must draw inspiration from its subject and/or collections, and create exciting environments to enhance the stories they tell.

 Sustainability is Critical to Long-Term Success